mbavar/mbavar.github.io/academics.md

 subtitle:
 ---

-My PhD research was in theory of computation, specifically the implications of quantum computing to Theoretical CS.
+I obtained my PhD from MIT [theory of computation](https://toc.csail.mit.edu/) group in CSAIL.
+Specifically I worked on the implications of quantum computing to Theoretical CS.
 In my thesis, I presented my work on the [PCP theorem](https://en.wikipedia.org/wiki/PCP_theorem) and the [Unique Games Conjecture](https://en.wikipedia.org/wiki/Unique_games_conjecture) in the quantum setting.
 My PhD advisor was Prof. [Madhu Sudan](http://madhu.seas.harvard.edu/).

+At the end of my PhD, I become interested in industry and business and now I pursue a career in software engineering.

 ## Selected Publications